Gilbert0106/company-introduction/README.md

 docker build -t company_introduction_image --rm .
 ```

-3. Run the command below to start a container called `company-introduction` using the `company_introduction_image`
+3. Run the command below to start a container called `company-introduction` using the `company_introduction_image`.
+Replace /path/on/host with the absolute path on your host machine where you want to store the generated reports.

 ```
 docker run --name company_introduction_container --rm -v /path/on/host:/usr/app/src/reports -it company_introduction_image
 ```
-Replace /path/on/host with the absolute path on your host machine where you want to store the generated reports.

 Note: If the path contains spaces, you may need to use quotes around the path, like this: